Frequently Asked Questions About Elder Abuse in California

 I suspect elder abuse.
 Who can be held responsible?

 Elder abuse liability varies from case to case.
 Your best legal options to protect yourself or your loved one depend on the unique circumstances of your case.
-A Santa Clara elder law attorney at our personal injury law firm can help you understand your best options.
+A San Jose elder abuse lawyer at our personal injury law firm can help you understand your best options.

 Even so, liable parties could include a facility, such as a nursing home, assisted living facility, hospital or rehabilitation center.
 Individuals who work for these facilities may also be held liable.
 These individuals might include doctors, nurses or caregivers.
 Other individuals, such as family members, coworkers or neighbors could also be held responsible for elder abuse.